The Small Business Development ministry 2014 highlights

 23 October – Medium-term budget policy statement

-In his review, Finance Minister Nhlanhla Nene made no allocation for the department.
-Nazeem Martin, MD of SME risk finance company Business Partners, explained in an interview that this could be because the ministry was established after budget was planned.
-“The die has been cast, the ministry was established in May, the budget was already cast in stone in February.
+In his review, Finance Minister Nhlanhla Nene did not allocate for the department.
+Nazeem Martin, MD of SME risk finance company Business Partners, explained in an interview that this could be because the ministry was established after the budget was planned.
+“The die has been cast, the ministry was established in May, and the budget was already cast in stone in February.
 It meant that she has to scrounge around I guess, persuading some of her colleagues to give her some of their budget, and that’s very difficult to do at the best of times” said Martin.

-In the same interview Martin said hopefully the ministry would be accommodated for in the February 2015 budget. .
+In the same interview, Martin said hopefully the ministry would be accommodated in the February 2015 budget. .

 27 October – The inaugural National SMME Policy Colloquium